 Community events are a popular fund-raising venue for nonprofit organizations.
 Of the 964 temporary food facility operations in Santa Barbara County, two-thirds are conducted by or for nonprofit organizations.
-These operations do not pay fees and are not required to have trained staff.
+These operations do not currently pay fees and are not required to have trained staff.
 Previous fee resolutions included a waiver of fees for nonprofit organization based on General Fund support for this program.
 However, in order to meet the General Fund contribution target for FY 2009-10, the adopted EHS budget assumed approximately \$107,000 in revenue from nonprofit event organizers and booth operators.

 Concerns have been expressed to our office regarding the current budget which calls for nonprofit organizations to pay full fees.
-In response, three options have been prepared for consideration by the Board in the attached Retail Food Facilities fee resolution:
+In response, four options for nonprofit temporary food facilities have been prepared for consideration by the Board in the attached Retail Food Facilities fee resolution: